Why you may want to opt out or delete Australian My Health Record

 My Health Record will not enable patient access to the full information about their health.

 Despite the illusion that with an online health record the patients will finally get to know all the details about their own health, it is not going to happen.
 MyHR will only contain the information already known to the patients, as its purpose is to make medical records available to other medical practitioners, institutions and the government, not to help the patients to understand their condition better.
-The doctors will continue keeping their notes to themselves, pass medical referrals in sealed envelopes or via medical commutation channels, and discuss their patients with other doctors behind their backs.
+The doctors will continue keeping their notes to themselves, pass medical referrals and reports via their own medical commutation channels, and discuss their patients with other doctors behind their backs.

 My Health Record may not make patient access to diagnostic test results any easier.